A Complete Idiot's Guide to Cuba

 What Credit Cards are Accepted in Cuba?

-Regarding debt cards, there is not guarantee that they will work, even if in general they should be accepted, especially if they are Visa or Visa Elektron.
+Regarding debt cards, there is not guarantee that they will work, even if, in general, they should be accepted, especially if they are Visa or Visa Elektron.

 Where to Eat in Cuba